jbsouthe/appd-etl-export-tool/README.md

 It is assumed the XML config file is the first and only argument.
 Also expected that a log4j2.xml is in the current working directory

+###Running in Kubernetes

+This utility can be run as a kubernetes pod by either using the public image "johnsoutherland/appdynamics-etl-tool:1.2", or creating a custom image in your own hosting environment.
+Check the examples in the ./container directory, or use this information

+####Create local Docker image, Optional

+Dockerfile:

+    FROM adoptopenjdk/openjdk11:latest
+    #version and build date for the deployment file, which should be copied to this directory for building
+    ENV VERSION 1.2
+    ENV BUILD_DATE 20220714
+    COPY appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz /tmp
+    RUN tar xzvf /tmp/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz
+    WORKDIR /appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}/ETL-Tool
+    CMD ["java", "-jar", "ETLExportTool.jar", "/config/etl-tool-config.xml"]

+Create the image, and publish it to your repo.
+Of course the ./target/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz file must be copied to your docker build dir, the release tar.gz is the image we are talking about in this section.

+####ConfigMap of XML Config File

+Prepare a ConfigMap of the XML configuration file by creating a configuration and then naming it "etl-tool-config.xml" and create a configmap from file named for your configuration

+    kubectl create configmap csv-etl-config --from-file=etl-tool-config.xml

+####Deployment Descriptor, with public image

+now make a deployment for this, using this example and modifying it to your liking:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+     name: appd-etl-tool
+    spec:
+        containers:
+        - name: appd-etl-tool
+          image: johnsoutherland/appdynamics-etl-tool:1.2
+          imagePullPolicy: Always
+        resources:
+            requests:
+                memory: "1024Mi"
+                cpu: "2"
+        volumeMounts:
+        - name: my-config
+          mountPath: /config
+        volumes:
+        - name: my-config
+          configMap:
+          name: csv-etl-config

 ###Proxy Configuration

 If proxy support is required, set the following arguments before the -jar arguement: